eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/README.md

     "_sd_alg": "sha-256"
 }
 ```
-and the following disclosures :
+and the following disclosures (salt omitted):

 ```json
 {